UBC-MDS/diabetes_prediction/README.md

 To clean the data and results generated:

-run the following command at the command line/terminal from the root directory of this project:
+run the following command in terminal from the root directory of this project:

 ```
 make clean